lukechambers5/Census-Reconciliation/README.md

 # Tableau Census Reconciliation Tool

-This internal-use Python application streamlines reconciliation of hospital Excel records with Tableau census data.
-It connects securely to Tableau, fetches patient encounter details, and applies automated matching and validation rules to uploaded Excel files — generating a reconciled output with status flags, calculated IDs, and charge code evaluations.
+This in-house Python application streamlines reconciliation of AdvancedMD records with Tableau census data.
+It connects securely to Tableau, fetches patient encounter details, and applies automated matching and validation rules to uploaded files, generating a reconciled output with status flags, calculated IDs, and Tableau-synced provider data.

 ---

-## 📌 What It Does
+## What It Does

-- Connects to a Tableau view to fetch patient charge codes
+- Connects to Tableau Server securely using `tableauserverclient`
+- Secure login with Tableau username/password credentials (no OAuth)
-- Accepts Excel files exported from hospital systems
+- Accepts `.xlsx`, `.xls`, and `.csv` files from AMD reports
-- Cleans and splits patient names for accurate matching
+- Identifies and matches patients by:
+  - Last name, first name, and date of service
+  - Or by medical record number (MRN)
+- Fetches census data based on site (Elite, Larkin, Concord)
 - Calculates patient encounter IDs (`ID1`, `ID2`, `ID3`)
-- Applies charge code logic:
+- Applies status and reconciliation logic for:
   - LWBS (Left Without Being Seen)
   - AMA (Against Medical Advice)
-  - Billed and non-ED encounters
-- Automatically updates `Status` to `DE_COMPLETE` when matched
+  - Invalid or missing codes
+  - Name not found
+- Auto-fills Tableau values: Provider, Carrier, Facility
-- Saves a processed copy of the Excel file with results
+- Saves a processed Excel file with detailed results

 ---

-## 💡 Key Features
+## Key Features

-- Desktop GUI with a modern dark theme
+- Desktop GUI with dark mode using `CustomTkinter` + `ttkbootstrap`
-- Fetches Tableau data and previews Excel transformations
+- Built-in client selector and login system
+- Animated loading spinner and progress bar
-- Adds reconciliation columns automatically
+- Auto-generates IDs and status columns
-- Smart patient name parsing and serial date calculations
+- Help Center with usage instructions and sample file links
+- Graceful error handling with traceback logging
-- Option to open the cleaned file after processing
+- Opens processed file directly after confirmation
-- Handles errors gracefully with detailed tracebacks

 ---

-## 🛠 Tech Highlights
+## Tech Highlights

-- **Python 3.9+**
+- **Python 3.10+**
-- GUI: `ttkbootstrap`
+- GUI: `CustomTkinter`, `ttkbootstrap`
-- Data: `pandas`, `openpyxl`
+- Data handling: `pandas`, `openpyxl`
 - Tableau API: `tableauserverclient`
+- Image handling: `Pillow`
-- Config support via `python-dotenv`
+- Multi-threaded processing via `threading`
-- Compatible with PyInstaller `.exe` builds
+- Windows-compatible with PyInstaller `.exe` support

 ---

-_Built to simplify reconciliation workflows and improve accuracy across finance and revenue cycle teams._
+## Input File Requirements

+### Elite / Larkin
+- Excel format: `.xlsx` or `.xls`
+- Required columns:
+  - `Patient Name (Last, First)`
+  - `Date of Service`

+### Concord
+- File format: `.xlsx`, `.xls`, or `.csv`
+- Required columns:
+  - `Patient Name`
+  - `Date of Service`
+  - `Account Number`
+  - `Medical Record Number`

+---

+## ⚠️ Note
+- Internal Use Only!
+- This tool is intended solely for authorized staff at Blitz Medical Billing.
+- Do **not** distribute or use this application outside approved environments.